ganxu1463-netizen/Lisa-ai-workshop-starter/README.md

 ### 🎯 Workshop Objectives

-By the end of this workshop, participants will have learned to:
+By the end of this workshop, you will have learned to:

 *   Establish a local development environment using professional-grade tools like Miniconda and Git.
 *   Master a version control workflow including forking, cloning, committing, and pushing to a GitHub repository.